FurkanGozukara/Stable-Diffusion/Tutorials/How-To-Install-Kohya-LoRA-Web-UI-On-RunPod.md

 * Patiently wait until all operations get completed - [Screenshot](https://cdn-uploads.huggingface.co/production/uploads/6345bd89fe134dfd7a0dba40/rT5O74VPhrFlNdjdkX2dv.png)
 * Then start with below command.
 It will give you gradio link wait it
 * Use below command everytime you want to use Kohya LoRA
+* You may be need to hit enter twice after copy paste

 ```
 apt update